Havanese Pork Loin (with White Rice)

 Reprinted with permission from Cuba!, by Dan Goldberg, Andrea Kuhn, and Jody Eddy, 2016.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC.

 Photography copyright 2016 by Dan Goldberg

 Cuba!
 Recipes and Stories from the Cuban Kitchen is the July 2017 selection for the World Spice Cookbook Club.
 Cuba!
-Recipes and Stories from the Cuban Kitchen is currently available for purchase at our retail store and online.
+Recipes and Stories from the Cuban Kitchen is currently available for purchase online at amazon.com.

 Leave a Comment